 Strid Woods walk

-Having parked at Barden Bridge over the River Wharfe it was a short walk downstream to the woods.
-Walking along the southern bank of the pedestrian River Wharfe I was happy to see plenty of autumn colours.
-Looking back upstream the mixture of beech, ash and oak looked very colourful.
+Walking through the fields lining the southern bank of the pedestrian River Wharfe I was happy to see plenty of autumnal hues ahead of me.
+Having entered the woods the views along the river were great.
+Looking back upstream the mixture of beech, ash and oak in Strid Woods looked very colourful.

 The River Wharfe meanders through Strid Woods